Himistyr/Fog-of-War-Pathfinding/README.md

 ![A*\_Grid2](https://github.com/Himistyr/Fog-Of-War-Pathfinding/blob/master/Images/Explanation/Explanation2.png "Explanation2")

-As you can see, the calculated path is within the boundaries of the water yet it takes the path that avoids the mud.
+As you can see, the calculated path is within the boundaries of the water, yet it takes the path that avoids the mud.
 The algorithm decides this based on the weight values presented before (normal ground has a lower weight than mud).
 Now, we can influence the path it will take by adding some extra mud, or a single block of water, to the upper path.
 This would increase the weight of the upper path by a high enough margin to make the lower path a faster option.
-By doing this, we have succesfully convinced the algorithm to take the lower path.
+By doing this, we have successfully convinced the algorithm to take the lower path.
 An example of this:

 ![A*\_Grid3](https://github.com/Himistyr/Fog-Of-War-Pathfinding/blob/master/Images/Explanation/Explanation3.png "Explanation3")

-Now that I've explained how the base framework works, I can start going trough everything I've done to implement my idea.
+Now that I have explained how the base framework works, I can start going trough everything I've done to implement my idea.
 The final product should function almost completely different as I will need to add characters that actually traverse this grid using the calculated path.
 This is going to be fun!

 ### Implementation of the idea
 #### Adding an Actor to represent a unit
-Since I'm working with the idea of moving characters around, I'll need some code to represent this first.
+Since I am working with the idea of moving characters around, I will need some code to represent this first.
-Luckily, the framework I'm using has a basic implementation of this called Actors.
+Luckily, the framework I am using has a basic implementation of this called Actors.
-Actors are simple pieces of code that can be given custom-made movement algortihms to make them do exactly what you want them to do.
+Actors are simple pieces of code that can be given custom-made movement algorithms to make them do exactly what you want them to do.
-I'll be using a simple Seek behaviour, as you can see in the following code-snippet.
+I will be using a simple Seek behaviour, as you can see in the following code-snippet.

 ```c++
 class Seek : public ISteeringBehavior